-2.6 Temperature monitoring and control
+2.7 Temperature monitoring and control

-As with any protein-based foods and food ingredients, effective temperature monitoring and control is an essential part of ensuring a safe, quality product.
+As with any protein-based foods and food ingredients, effective temperature monitoring and control are an essential part in ensuring that a safe, quality product is purchased by vessel customers or final consumers.

 It is required to systematically monitor catch temperatures throughout all fishing trips of more than four hours duration to ensure that the catch is suitably chilled and maintained at appropriate temperatures.
 Where present, holds may have 'hot' and 'cold' locations within them, depending on their design.
-It is advisable to ensure that any temperature sensors or display devices are located in areas where the warmest temperatures are likely.
-Sensors should not be located in close proximity to the entry hatch to the hold, as this will cause temperature fluctuation whenever fish is taken into the hold over the duration of the trip.
+It is advisable to ensure that any temperature sensors or display devices are located in areas where the warmest temperatures are likely to be found.
+Sensors should not be located in close proximity to the entry hatch to the hold, as this will cause temperature fluctuation whenever catch is taken into the hold over the duration of the trip.

 For vessels with fish holds it is recommended that systems are fitted to relay the hold temperature information to the wheelhouse as this will maximise the likelihood of being alerted to problems early.
 Damped temperature sensors should be used.
-These types of sensors are designed to react less sensitively to fluctuations in temperature, rather than react to variations quickly as would be the case upon the addition of more catch to the hold.
+These types of sensors are designed to react less sensitively to fluctuations in temperature, rather than react to variations quickly as would be the case upon the addition of more catch to tanks or holds.